-I’ve never had a baby shower, nor have I been to any.
-When I was a few months pregnant we moved to Italy where we knew only a few people and throwing a shower when either me or my husband even went to one, seemed weird.
+When I was a few months pregnant with my first we moved to Italy where we knew only a few people and throwing a shower when either me or my husband even went to one, seemed weird.

 Most baby essential lists will tell you you need lots of things, but you really don’t.
-If you’re looking for gifts for baby shower, the most useful gift you can give are diapers or wipes.
+If you’re looking for gifts for baby shower first ask for the baby registry (no, it’s not weird or unpolite to have one), but if there’s none then the most useful gifts are diapers or wipes.
 Really, the mom will thank you for it later.

 When Dylan was born we got so many clothes from the family that we didn’t even have opportunities to put it all on.
 Let alone quite a number of them weren’t to my liking at all.